smokingresistor/TeensyGPS/README.md

 The Teensy uses the [FlexCAN](https://github.com/teachop/FlexCAN_Library) library to communicate to a CAN bus transceiver chip which is part number [SN65HVD232DR](http://www.ti.com/lit/ds/symlink/sn65hvd230.pdf) by Texas Instruments.
 The CAN bus interface is a DSUB 9 pin connector which is standard in most automotive CAN bus applications.

 ###Optional Kalman Filtering
 Due to the inaccuracies of commercial GPS position data, the 50 Hz max data rate from the GPS receiver tends to be very noisy.
 To overcome this noisy GPS data, a Kalman filter is being added.
-The Kalman filter library for the Arduino platform is available and found [here](https://github.com/TKJElectronics/KalmanFilter).